Sheraton Grand Hotel Dubai and Holiday Inn Al Barsha

 Dallas to Seattle, American Airlines 737 First Class

-We took the 25 minute taxi ride to the hotel and were taken to the executive lounge to complete our check in.
+We took the 25 minute taxi ride to the Sheraton Grand Hotel Dubai and were taken to the executive lounge to complete our check in.
 I had communicated via email with the lounge manager before and asked if she would extend us a suite upgrade, so we knew that we had the upgrade before we arrived.

 The room was huge, with a bathroom in the entrance, a large seating area, an equally large bedroom, and bathroom with two sinks, rain forest shower, toilet, and soaking tub.